XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/HotelList.md

-**Provider Code:**
+**Supplier Code:**

-The hotel code could come concatenated with other codes, like the city code.
-In these case, it's necessary to perform an availability call.
+The hotel code can returned combined with other codes, like the city code.
+In these case, it's necessary to perform an availability request.
-I.e, if you are making an availability search by hotel code and, the city code is also needed, our system will concatenate them so you can use it in Availability process.
-In this case, the code will be the one generated by us, concatenating the hotel code and the city code, and not the providers native code.
-It can also happen with other code types instead of city code (i.e. country code).
-Only in these cases we return the *ProviderCode* tag, that contains the internal code used by the provider (see StaticConfiguration).
+I.e, if you are making an availability search by hotel code and, the city code is also needed, our system will combine them so you can use it in Availability request.
+In this case, the code will be the one generated by us, combining the hotel code and the city code, and not the supplier's native code.
+This can also happen with other code types instead of city code (i.e. country code).In these cases we return the *ProviderCode* tag containing the internal code used by the supplier (see StaticConfiguration).